sanko/perl-fltk/_posts/2009-10-05-hello-world.markdown

 This sample program uses Window and Widget.
 Being class-based, the objects are created using typical OO syntax.

-Additionally, several non-class functions and symbols may be imported directly or with their related tag.
-As a rule, I only export functions a user requests, but FLTK has a very small group of default exports.
-This <code>:default</code>
+Additionally, several non-class functions and variables may be imported directly or according to their related tag.
+Nothing is exported by default, but FLTK has a number of built in import tags.

-tag includes <code>run( )</code> as it will be used by most programs.
+In this example, everything is ported with the <code>:all</code> tag.
+Starting your projects with <code>use FLTK qw[:default]</code> may be a good idea as the functions in this tag will be used by most programs including (<code>run( )</code> among others).

 ## Creating the Widgets